How to Recognize the Signs & Symptoms of Dog Anxiety

 - Increased, out-of-context and potentially harmful activities like constant licking, biting and self-harm

 If your pup is showing signs of distress, Okoa Pet “Hush, Puppy” CBD calming treats may be able to help.
 These soft chew treats are all-natural supplements formulated for nervous pups by a distinguished veterinarian.
 They promote a calm demeanor, support relaxation, and help your pet cope with separation, travel, and tension.
 The uniquely effective “Hush, Puppy” formula combines broad-spectrum hemp with naturally occurring CBD and other proven, calming ingredients including chamomile, tryptophan, and choline.
+In an observational study, pet parents reported a reduction in stress-related behaviors including licking, chewing, excessive barking and shaking.

 Okoa Pet Veterinary Science Officer Dr. Robert Silver offers some practical, holistic tips and tricks to help with separation stress.
 Doc Silver has 38 years of clinical experience as a veterinarian.